Subject Knowledge Overview

 To ensure high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
 History is taught discretely, but links are made where possible, for example studying The Ancient Egyptians in Year 4 History, will link to studying the location of Egypt and The River Nile in some of the Year 4 Geography topics.
 At Bromham Primary, we ensure that history has the same importance given to it as the core subjects, as we continue to recognise that all our students have unique potentials.

 The History curriculum at Bromham Primary is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught in each Key Stage.
 To enhance this, we have developed a curriculum based on research of Sweller’s Cognitive load theory and Ebbinghaus forgetting curve, which supports the theory behind the design of our curriculum.
-We block units to ensure we revisit and retrieve information throughout the years in order to move information taught from their working memory to their long term memory, through designing ways to build schema to support their retention of key knowledge across the curriculum.
+We block units to ensure we revisit and retrieve information throughout the years in order to move information taught from their working memory to their long-term memory, through designing ways to build schema to support their retention of key knowledge across the curriculum.
 The curriculum links theory from Rosenshine, 2012, principles of instruction.
-The teachers model and sequence new learning, to be able to return weekly, monthly and then yearly.
+The teachers’ model and sequence new learning, to be able to return weekly, monthly and then yearly.
 They scaffold and guide learning, before checking for understanding.
-In geography, we also use the power of dual coding through knowledge organisers and learning strips to support children’s retention and recall of information.
+In history, we also use the power of dual coding through knowledge organisers and learning strips to support children’s retention and recall of information.
 We also focus on essential vocabulary and concepts.
-Vocabulary pages are used to draw attention to Tier 2 and 3 vocabulary covered throughout the curriculum.
+Vocabulary words are used to draw attention to Tier 2 and 3 vocabulary covered throughout the curriculum.

-Teachers plan lessons for their class using the medium term planning overviews and our progression of knowledge and skills document.
+Teachers plan lessons for their class using the medium-term planning overviews and our progression of knowledge and skills document.
 The progression document ensures the curriculum is covered and the skills/knowledge taught is progressive from year group to year group.

 When teaching history, the teachers should ensure their learning is engaging, broad and balanced.
 History teaching focuses on enabling children to think critically.
 A variety of teaching approaches are used based on the teacher’s judgement.